Language Arts

 English 9B Grade 9

 Description: Students will be introduced to the study of classic literature and will complete both individual and group novel studies.
-Students will also complete a research project on the topic of their choosing.
+Students will also complete a multigenre research project on the topic of their choosing.
+Novel studies include: The Outsiders and The Lord of the Flies.

 *Honors English 9* A Grade 9